SciML/sciml.ai/news/2022/09/21/compile_time.md

 Nothing is complete, but huge strides have been made.
 Major thanks to Tim Holy who put together the tools required to make these changes as part of the CZI work.
-Also major kudos to Chris Elrod, Jeff Bezanson, and Jameson Nash at Julia Computing who helped complete complete the story with ambiguity handling and function specialization pieces as part of the (yet to be made public) grant work.
-All of this was a culmonation of package developers working with the compiler developers to get the tools that are needed to solve the real problems.
+Also major kudos to Chris Elrod, Jeff Bezanson, and Jameson Nash at Julia Computing who helped complete the story with ambiguity handling and function specialization pieces as part of the (yet to be made public) grant work.
+All of this was a culmination of package developers working with the compiler developers to get the tools that are needed to solve the real problems.

 SciML's packages can thus serve as a source of inspiration for the Julia community.
 Here's a set of